Ahuanmarca/Finance.Node.js/README.md

 - Passing different title to all views
 - Favicon
 - Using bootstrap from downloaded files instead of link
--
+- **File structure clean up**: Created **/src** folder and moved there **/helpers**, **/public**, **/routes**.
+Tried to move **/views** there too, but I get some weird error from VSCode, so I´ll leave it alone for now.
+VSCode automatically handled most of the connections between the files.
+Amazing!

+### CHANGES 08-05-2022
+*Laaaaast batch of changes before Recurse Center begins!!*
+- Created **seed.js** file to populate the DB with 3 test users: alice, bob, charle.
+The passwords are the same as the usernames.
+Each one gets a few stocks and history entries.
+- Show portfolio rows in alphabetical order
+- Validate email format using search() and RegEx.
+    - Email format validation Regular Expression: https://regexr.com/3e48o
+    - **Note to self:** *I know a bit about how to build regular expressions, but it's been easy so far to quickly google the ones I needed.
+I wonder at what point does it become more necesary to learn how to construct this expressions by myself.*
+- Require a password with at least one uppercase letter, one lowercase letter, one number, one special character, and between 8 and 20 characters long ✔️
+    - Password Strength Regular Expression: https://www.section.io/engineering-education/password-strength-checker-javascript/
+    - **TO IMPROVE:** *An indication of this requirements is needed BEFORE the user tries su submit the register form.
+For now, this is handled by displaying a flash message after the user tries to register (if the password does not meet the requirements).*

-### TODO
+### Wishlist
 - More and better error checking
-- SEED DB - Need to create a file to seed the DB with 3 users, each with at least 8 stocks, and a history that spans at least a few weeks...
-So I can try some interesting features with the history later
-- Clean up structure of the files inside /Finance-Node folder... put stuff in /src folder ??
-- Clean up res.render() context, theres a lot of redundancy of the same stuff always being sent.
-Maybe create an object?
+- Clean up **res.render()** context, theres a lot of redundancy.
-- Apply the *requireLogin* and *csrfProtection* middlewares in a better way, there's redundancy by putting them in all the routes, exactly the same way
+- Apply the *requireLogin* and *csrfProtection* middlewares in a better way, there's redundancy by putting them in all the routes, exactly the same way.
--

-### Wishlist
-- Change the design of the page so it doesn't look so similar to the CS50 version, although I should put some notice that the web app is inspired by the CS50 one
+- Change the design of the page so it doesn't look so similar to the CS50 version, although I should put some notice that the web app is inspired by CS50's Finance
 - Buy / Sell stocks directly in the index page
-- Require a password with at least one uppercase letter, one lowercase letter, one number, one special character, and between 8 and 20 characters long
 - "Sell Out" button to sell all shares from one stock
 - If you click one stock, go to a page with more detailed information
 - Filter in the history page (Client side JS?)
--

 ### Curiosities
 - Even in POST routes, if I return after rendering a template (or calling res.send), then it seems the form data wont be re-submitted if the user reloads the page.
 That's a simple solution. *Any reason not to do it that way?*
--